-To be certain of your right to any particular benefits, contact the Plan Office at the address or telephone number shown on the last page of this SPD.
+To inquire about your right to any particular benefit, contact the Plan Office at the address or telephone number shown on the last page of this SPD.
 Although the Trustees, union business representatives, and other persons familiar with the Plan may be able to answer certain questions for you, the Plan cannot be bound by any incorrect information they may give.
-Only questions directed to the Plan Office, and answered by the Joint Board of Trustees in writing, can result in binding answers, provided you have furnished full and accurate information concerning all relevant aspects of your situation.
+Only questions directed to the Plan Office, and answered by the Board of Trustees in writing, can result in binding answers, and then only if you have furnished full and accurate information concerning all relevant aspects of your situation.